Bedrock-OSS/bedrock-wiki/docs/commands/on-player-leave.md

 The count is obtained using the [Entity Counter](/commands/entity-counter) system.
 It may be beneficial to refer to that page to better understand this one.
 When referring to that page, you will notice that we have used the objective name `total` instead of `count`.
 This is to prevent collision between the two systems.

-By subtracting 'playerCount' total from 'newPlayerCount' total, we will be able to identify if the player count has:
+By subtracting 'PlayerCount' total from 'NewPlayerCount' total, we will be able to identify if the player count has:
 - decreased ` ..-1 `
 - increased ` 1.. `
 - or if it's unchanged ` 0 `